Documentation

 MCP Tools Reference

-The Mira MCP server exposes eight tools.
+The Mira MCP server exposes seventeen tools.
 It's a thin client that calls the REST API — no direct database access.

 register_build